Limnoria/Limnoria-doc/use/getting_started.rst

 ^^^^^^^^^

-In case I am the only one who has the same host (cloaks/vhosts on many networks which have account in them, (for example Libera) or server where no one else has access and no bots share it either), I use::
+In case I am the only one who has the same host (cloaks/vhosts on many networks which have account in them, (for example Libera Chat) or server where no one else has access and no bots share it either), I use::

     <user> user hostmask add myuser *!*@mycloak
     <supybot> The operation succeeded

-Mycloak at Libera is usually in format ``user/accountname``.
-You can usually request hostmasks using HostServ, ``/msg HostServ help``, or asking on help channel of your IRC network, in case of Libera that is
+``mycloak`` at Libera Chat is usually in format ``user/accountname``.
+You can usually request hostmasks using HostServ, ``/msg HostServ help``, or asking on help channel of your IRC network, in case of Libera Chat that is
 #libera.
 OFTC is exception to this and uses
 ``/msg NickServ set cloak on``, but whatever your network users, you can ask it on their help channel.